Duchess of Sussex Meghan Markle slams US abortion ruling

-The Duchess of Sussex says the decision by the United States Supreme Court to roll back abortion rights tells women they “don’t matter”.
+The Duchess of Sussex says the decision by the US Supreme Court to roll back abortion rights tells women they “don’t matter”.

-Meghan has also spoken of her and Harry’s “guttural” reaction to the decision, saying: “He’s a feminist too.”
+Meghan Markle has also spoken of her and Prince Harry’s “guttural” reaction to the decision, saying: “He’s a feminist too.”

 The US Supreme Court last week ended constitutional protections for abortion that have been in place for nearly 50 years by deciding to overturn the landmark Roe v Wade ruling.

-In a conversation with American feminist activist Gloria Steinem and journalist Jessica Yellin, published in Vogue, she said: “Women are already sharing stories of how their physical safety is being put in danger.
+In a conversation with American feminist activist Gloria Steinem and journalist Jessica Yellin, published in Vogue, Meghan said: “Women are already sharing stories of how their physical safety is being put in danger.

 “Women with resources will travel to get an abortion.
 Those without might attempt to give themselves one at tremendous risk.”